top of page

 Miss Anderson joined the voice faculty of the San Francisco Conservatory of Music in 1990.
 Her many students can be heard singing in major opera houses in the U.S. and abroad.

-Sylvia Anderson lives with her husband, Matthias Kuntzsch, in San Rafael, California, where she frequently enjoys visits with her actress daughter, Alexandra and her husband, William Elsman, who is also an actor.
-Sylvia's son, Christopher, is a leadership coach and consultant to eco-socially conscious entrepreneurs and organizations, and conducts the Ecology of Leadership, together with his wife, Katia Sol.
+Sylvia Anderson lives with her husband, Matthias Kuntzsch, in San Rafael, California, where she frequently enjoys visits with her actress daughter, Alexandra Matthew Elsman and her husband, William Elsman, who is also an actor.
+They live and work in Los Angeles.
+Sylvia and Matthias' son, Christopher, manages the Sustainability Office at Stanford University.
+He is also a leadership coach and consultant to ecology active entrepreneurs and organizations .
+His wife, Katia Sol conducts leadership seminars for creating and maintaining ecological conscious communites around the world.
 Sylvia and her husband, Matthias, have five grandsons now, with the latest being born in the middle of the COVID pandemic.
-His name is Liam Elsman, almost one year old.
-Two more are Kolea Strongheart Sol Kuntzsch, 2 years old and Logan Zander Elsman, 9 years old.
-Two step-grandsons complete the family, Jalen and Mateo Madjidi, 16 and 12 years old.
+His name is Liam Zion Elsman, 4 years old.
+He has a brother, Logan Zander Elsman, 12 years old.
+Another is Kolea Strongheart Sol Kuntzsch, 5 years old and two step-grandsons, Jalen and Mateo Madjidi, 18 and 15 years old, who complete the family.
 We are profoundly blessed!

 bottom of page